ComplianceAsCode/content/README.md

 ### Why?

 We want multiple organizations to be able to efficiently develop security content.
-By taking advantage of the powerful build system of this project we avoid as much redundancy as possible.
+By taking advantage of the powerful build system of this project, we avoid as much redundancy as possible.

 The build system combines the easy-to-edit YAML rule files with OVAL checks,